ayoolaolafenwa/orangelib/README.md

 ```

 # Excellent Result!
-We are able to classify ripe and unripe oranges with more than 99percent accuracy.
+We are able to classify ripe and unripe oranges with over 99percent accuracy.

+***Install the libraru and test it with as many samples as you wish***